schoolofcities/urban-data-storytelling/index.md

 ## Contributors and citing

-This online textbook was compiled by [Jeff Allen](https://jamaps.github.io) using [Quarto](https://quarto.org/) with content contributions from (in alphabetical order by last name) Jeff Allen, Karen Chapple, Isabeaux Graham, Julia Greenberg, Aniket Kali, Evelyne St-Louis, Nate Wessel, and Michelle Zhang.
+This online textbook was compiled by [Jeff Allen](https://jamaps.github.io) using [Quarto](https://quarto.org/) with content contributions from (in alphabetical order by last name) Jeff Allen, Karen Chapple, Isabeaux Graham, Julia Greenberg, Aniket Kali, Lindsey Smith, Evelyne St-Louis, Nate Wessel, and Michelle Zhang.
 Each page lists its authors.

 If you want to cite this online textbook, here is the recommended citation: